sjsu-cs131-f25/bravefalcons-HouseTS-housing/report.md

 - 2017 and 2022 are the top years for records.
 - Some zipcodes have multiple entries with varying average prices.
 - The 'sale' vs 'no sale' grep examples show the diversity in the dataset.

+## Limitations
+- The dataset has missing or sparse values for some years/zipcodes.
+- Aggregating by averages hides variation within cities and zipcodes.
+- The frequency tables and skinny table are built from a sample, not the full dataset, so they may not represent the entire population.